a3f/r3k.vhdl/README.md

 ### • Register File

-The MIPS' 32 registers are kept out of the top level module, so testbenches can drive them with different clocks and test them independently from the CPU running.
+The MIPS' 32 registers are kept out of the top level module, so testbenches can drive them with different clocks and test them independently of the CPU running.

 ### • Memory bus